chrisdavenport/service/README.md

 Whilst the Service Layer presents the public API of a compoennt, the nature of the API is somewhat different from other APIs that you might be used to working with.
-* All inputs and outpus are in the form of message objects.
+* All inputs and outputs are in the form of message objects.
 * Requests are made in the form of immutable message objects.
 * Separation of read-only requests from write-only requests.
 * Replies to read requests are in the form of data transfer objects (document messages).